riazhedayati/beautiful-jekyll/_posts/2017-01-24-R-and-SAS-EM-integration.md

 ## Data Prep
 First, we’ll clean the data.
 In order to save some time on the data cleaning portion of this exercise, I used [some code from the SDSU Statistical Consulting Group’s website]( http://scg.sdsu.edu/dataset-adult_r/).
 They have a great post detailing the steps they took in detail, but essentially they:

-* drop a couple variables
+- drop a couple variables
 * bin similar responses within variables
-* drop observations with missing values
+<li> drop observations with missing values </li>
-* change variable classes to factors
+- change variable classes to factors

 ## Building Models in R
 Now that the data is clean, we’ll split it into training (70%) and validation (30%) datasets.
 We will build a decision tree, a logistic regression, and a random forest in R using our training data.